 SocialClimb’s demographic reporting gives you many ways to understand the experiences of different demographic groups.

 You can see results by the number, or by sentiment or expression.
-Additional interactive features let you explore the data further–all to help you answer questions, and gain actionable insights to provide more equitable care to your patients.
+Additional interactive features let you explore the data further–all to help you answer questions, and gain actionable insights to provide more equity of care to your patients.

 View by the numbers